btjanaka/cpsm/README.md

 Then, when you decide to save a file, it moves from the solving directory to its main directory.

+**Important! init and save modes are not implemented right now; I am working on them.
+In the meantime, you can always copy the cpsm_config.py module I have here and modify it yourself, instead of doing init.
+You can also just move file manually to substitute for save.**

 ## Installation

 To install, start by cloning this repo.
 Then, while in the repo, do: